nzakas/understandinges6/manuscript/13-Modules.md

 A> ### Imported Bindings
 A>
-A> A subtle but important point about the `import` statements is that they create bindings to variables, functions, and classes rather than simply referencing them.
-That means even though you cannot change an imported identifier, it can still change on its own.
+A> A subtle but important point about the `import` statements is that they create read-only bindings to variables, functions, and classes rather than simply referencing them (as is the case with normal variables).
+That means even though you cannot change an imported identifier, it can still be changed by the module that exported it.
 For example, suppose you have this module:
 A>
 A> ```js
 A> export var name = "Nicholas";